Back to StorageRadar

 largest_query Analysis

-Returns the top-N largest items from a scan or snapshot, with flexible grouping.
-This is the most versatile tool — use it to find the biggest files, folders, extensions, or categories.
+Returns the top-N largest items from a scan or snapshot with flexible grouping.
+Use it to find the biggest files, folders, extensions, or categories.

 Params sessionId snapshotId pathPrefix groupBy minBytes cursor limit